 Community Service is one of the main reasons for Rotary, it is how we help people in the local community and in specific international projects.

-Memory Café helps those with early dementia and their carers to have an enjoyable couple of hours of sing along music, games, quizzes and cups of tea or coffee with hot fresh cakes in the safe environment of Chigwell Convent on the last Friday of each month from 9.45am to 12.00am
+Memory Café helps those with early dementia and their carers to have an enjoyable couple of hours of sing along music, games, quizzes and cups of tea or coffee with hot fresh cakes in the safe environment of Chigwell Convent on the last Friday of each month from 10am to 12.00noon.

 We work on many projects with the local Salvation Army in Leytonstone, the most notable being the organisation of a Christmas Children’s Party with an entertainer and plenty of food.
 The invited children are selected by the Salvation Army as being children in need.
-We also donate up to 100 Christmas presents to the children for some of them it might be their first ever-present.
+We also donate up to 100 Christmas presents to the children - for some it might be their first ever present.

 Christmas Food Parcels

-With the wonderful help of Nightingale School’s Harvest Festival Collection and additional food we purchase, we are able to donate 100 food parcels every Christmas to deserving people in Leytonstone and Woodford.
+With the wonderful help of Nightingale School’s Harvest Festival Collection and additional food and toiletries we purchase, we are able to donate 100 food parcels every Christmas to people in need in Leytonstone and Woodford.

-We have also worked with Leytonstone Food Bank who provide weekly provision to families.
+We have also worked with Leytonstone Food Bank who provide weekly provisions to families.

 Know your blood pressure day